 - Fly on Southwest.

-- Buy Southwest points, although we would only recommend doing this if they're running a bonus.
+- Buy Southwest points, although we would only recommend doing this if it's running a bonus.

 If you want to learn more about earning Southwest points, check out our Southwest Rapid Rewards guide.